Green Circle Trailhead Project

 Bidding and Construction

-Rettler Corporation in Stevens Point is serving as the project manager.
-Altmann Construction, based in Wisconsin Rapids, won the bid to serve as the general contractor.
+Rettler Corporation in Stevens Point served as the project manager.
+Altmann Construction, based in Wisconsin Rapids, was hired as the general contractor.

 December 19, 2019: Bids opened